-# Upgrade the Appliance
+# Upgrading the Call Telemetry Appliance

-- default credentials calltelemetry/calltelemetry
+• The default credentials calltelemetry/calltelemetry

-curl https://raw.githubusercontent.com/calltelemetry/calltelemetry/master/ova/update.sh | sudo sh
+sudo curl https://raw.githubusercontent.com/calltelemetry/calltelemetry/master/ova/update.sh | sudo sh

 # Air Gapped Appliance Upgrade Instructions